andrew/ultimate-awesome/README.md

 - [awesome-scrypt](https://github.com/sCrypt-Inc/awesome-scrypt) - A curated list of awesome resources about using sCrypt.
 - [awesome-blockchain-bug-bounty](https://github.com/slowmist/awesome-blockchain-bug-bounty) - A comprehensive curated list of available Blockchain Bug Bounty Programs.
 - [awesome-asr-contextualization](https://github.com/stevenhillis/awesome-asr-contextualization) - A curated list of awesome papers on contextualizing E2E ASR outputs.
+- [awesome-ecommerce](https://github.com/zachary/awesome-ecommerce) - Collect and develop Open Source or Free Projects for building ecommerce platform easy and fast and free.
 - [awesome-blockchain](https://github.com/0xtokens/awesome-blockchain) - Curated List of awesome Blockchain and Crytocurrency Resources.
 - [awesome-gc](https://github.com/cch123/awesome-gc) - A curated list of awesome garbage collection resources.
-- [awesome-web-browsers](https://github.com/cliffordfajardo/awesome-web-browsers) - 🕸A list of awesome web browsers for desktop, mobile, terminals, text editors etc.
 - [awesome-things](https://github.com/ctimbai/awesome-things) - 程序员开拓眼界和提升效率——持续更新。。。.
 - [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
 The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
 - [awesome-psychedelics](https://github.com/kianenigma/awesome-psychedelics) - A curated list of resources about the emerging renaissance of psychedelics drugs and their potential benefits.